MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 ### Economic drivers of design ###

 Economics has a good vocabulary for talking about timing.
-There are two topics in economics we should consider.
+There are several topics in economics we should consider.

 1. Net Present Value
 2. Opportunity Cost